Friends-From-The-City/TeamOps/UX/Design/Design Reviews.md

   * Does this new pattern significantly improve the user experience?
   * If you decide that it is worth changing/updating the pattern, follow the steps outlined in our component lifecycle documentation.

+## Approach to Communication
+As design can be subjective, discussion can heat up.
+Sometimes team members won't agree on the best approach.
+Always try to be direct but kind.
+Try to give your best reasoning for your choices, and evaluate everyone's ideas and suggestions.
+Come up with a solution instead of discussing endlessly.
+If you think additional perspective is needed, mention a fellow Product Designer in the issue, or take it a step further and suggest that we perform some solution validation to let the data guide our design direction.
+Finally, remember that at GitLab we can disagree, commit, and disagree.